-Source: SCAG 6^{th} Cycle Final RHNA Allocation Plan (approved by HCD on March 22, 2021).
+Source: SCAG 6th Cycle Final RHNA Allocation Plan (approved by HCD on March 22, 2021).
+HCD = California Department of Housing and Community Development

 MFI = median family income

 SCAG = Southern California Association of Governments

 It should be noted that the City's housing needs allocation for the 2021-2019 planning period (997 units) is substantially higher than its allocation during the previous planning period (2 units).